Talia2/HOL-TrafficManager/HOL.md

 	_Home page of the World Application_

-Traffic Manager monitors hosted services by executing periodic HTTP GET requests to an endpoint that you specify when creating a policy.
+Traffic Manager monitors cloud services by executing periodic HTTP GET requests to an endpoint that you specify when creating a policy.
 In the simplest case, this endpoint can be the URL to a file served by the application.
 Traffic Manager considers the service to be available if its monitoring endpoint responds with an HTTP status code of 200 OK within 5 seconds.
 For the application in this hands-on lab, this monitoring endpoint, located at the URL _/AppHealth_, has been implemented so that it can be disabled on demand.
 During the hands-on lab, you will exploit this feature to simulate a service failure.

 <a name="Objectives"></a>
 ### Objectives ###

 In this Hands-On Lab, you will learn how to:

-- Define Windows Azure Traffic Manager policies
+- Define Traffic Manager policies
-- Route traffic to the hosted service that offers the best performance
+- Route traffic to the cloud service that offers the best performance
-- Balance traffic across all hosted services
+- Balance traffic across all cloud services
 - Create a active / standby configuration that routes traffic to a primary service and, in the event of failure, to other secondary services
-- Temporarily disable traffic to specific hosted services
+- Temporarily disable traffic to specific cloud services

 <a name="Prerequisites"></a>
 ### Prerequisites ###